-At this time, the Art program offers Basic Design (ART 115) and Basic Drawing (ART 131), while Visual Communications offers Graphic design Literacy (ART207; online) and Photography 1 (ART265) are offered in the summer in addition to many of our required general education classes.
+At the time of this writing, the Art program offers Basic Design (ART 115) and Basic Drawing (ART 131), while Visual Communications offers Photography 1 (ART265) in the summer in addition to many of our required general education classes.

 Classes & Scheduling